NVIDIA/accelerated-computing-hub/gpu-deployment-tutorial/gpu-deployment-from-scratch.md

 ## Deployment

-The second half of the tutorial will discuss how to get your own GPUs on the cloud in more general terms.
-In order to dig into some of the things we will be learning we will be launching a VM through the [NVIDIA Brev](https://brev.nvidia.com) portal.
+This tutorial will discuss how to get your own GPUs on the cloud in more general terms.
+In order to dig into some of the things we will be learning, we will launch a VM through the [NVIDIA Brev](https://brev.nvidia.com) portal.

 ### Getting set up with Brev